Asymmetry-aware Scalable Locking: Evaluation

 \subsection{Micro-Benchmarks}

-\textbf{Bench-1:} \emph{A heavily contended benchmark.} In this benchmark, all threads repeatedly execute the same epoch that contains critical sections in different lengths and acquiring multiple locks in a nested manner.
-We measure the latency of epoch and present the tail latency of little cores (\texttt{Little P99}), big cores (\texttt{Big P99}) and overall (\texttt{Overall P99}) separately.
-As shown in Figure \ref{fig:ch4_exp1}, the TAS lock shows big-core-affinity here (big cores have a much shorter tail latency).
-Thus, among existing locks, TAS lock has the best throughput yet the worst P99 latency.
-When setting the latency SLO to 0us (\texttt{LibASL-0}), \design{} has the same throughput and latency as the MCS lock since the latency target is impossible to achieve (best effort FIFO).
-When achieving similar throughput with TAS lock (\texttt{LibASL-35}), \design{} reduces the overall tail latency by 37\% (55\% in little cores).
-When having a similar overall tail latency as the TAS lock (\texttt{LibASL-55}), \design{} achieves 22\% better throughput.
-Although TAS lock also (implicitly) prioritizes the big cores under such a circumstance, the reordering depends on the hardware atomic operation and is unstable and uncontrollable. \design{} manages the reordering elaborately, which allows more critical sections execute on the big cores and thus has higher throughput. \design{} can bring up to 86\% throughput speedup to the TAS lock and 130\% to the MCS lock when setting a larger SLO (\texttt{LibASL-MAX}).
-When giving big cores a 10x higher chance to lock (\texttt{SHFL-PB10}), it improves the throughput of MCS by 20\% while having a 4x longer overall tail latency. \design{} outperforms the \texttt{SHFL-PB10} by 35\% when having similar overall latency (\texttt{LibASL-65}).
-It is because that \design{} has better cache locality by batching more big cores before passing the lock to little core for no SLO violation, while the proportional-based approach has to periodically pass the lock to little cores.
-The pthread\_mutex\_lock has the worst throughput and the longest tail latency. \design{} can outperform it by 3.5x at most. (\textbf{Question 1})
+\textbf{Bench-1:} \emph{A heavily contended benchmark.} In this benchmark, all threads repeatedly execute the same epoch, which contains 4 critical sections of different lengths protected by 2 different locks.
+In each critical section, threads read-modify-write a specific number of shared cache lines (64 in total).
+We insert a fixed number (600*$2^7$) of \texttt{NOP} instructions between two epochs.
+We present epoch's tail latency in little cores, big cores and overall separately.

+As shown in Figure \ref{fig:ch4_exp1}, the TAS lock shows big-core-affinity here (big cores have a shorter tail latency).
+Thus, it has the highest throughput yet the longest latency among existing locks.
+When setting the SLO to 0 (\texttt{LibASL-0}), \design{} performs the same as the MCS lock since the SLO is impossible to achieve (falls back to FIFO).
+Compared with the TAS lock, when achieving a similar throughput (\texttt{LibASL-25}), \design{} reduces the tail latency by over 50\%; when having a similar tail latency (\texttt{LibASL-50}), \design{} achieves 50\% better throughput.
+Although TAS lock also implicitly prioritizes the big cores here, the reordering depends on the hardware and is unstable and uncontrollable. \design{} manages the reordering elaborately, which allows more critical sections to execute on the big cores and thus has higher throughput. \design{} brings up to 1.2x speedup to TAS lock (1.7x to MCS) when setting a larger SLO (\texttt{LibASL-MAX}).
+Although the proportional-based approach (\texttt{SHFL-PB10}) performs better than MCS by 20\%, it has a 4x longer tail latency. \design{} outperforms it by 70\% when having similar tail latency (\texttt{LibASL-65}).
+It is because \design{} has a better cache locality by batching more big cores before passing to little cores for no SLO violation.
+In contrast, the proportional-based approach has to periodically (i.e., every 10 big cores) hand over the lock to little cores.
+The pthread\_mutex\_lock has the worst throughput and the longest latency. \design{} outperforms it by 4x at most. (\textbf{Question 1})

+We also compare \design{} with the optimal policy \texttt{LibASL-OPT}, which directly chooses a static window (no window adjustment) to present \design{}'s performance headroom.
+When having a similar tail latency (\texttt{LibASL-50}), the cost of the window adjustment is only 6\%.